sonic-net/SONiC/doc/config_reload/config_reload_enhancement.md

 #### DB Migrator

-The 'has_timer' field in FEATURE table will be changed to 'delay'.
+The 'has_timer' field in FEATURE table will be changed to 'delayed'.
 Hence db_migrator is required to modify the configurations to reflect this change.

 ### YANG model changes

 Yang model needs to be updated for FEATURE_TABLE.
-The 'has_timer' field will be removed and replaced with 'delay'
+The 'has_timer' field will be removed and replaced with 'delayed'

 ```
-                leaf delay {
+                leaf delayed {
                     description "This configuration identicates if the feature needs to be delayed until
                                  system initialization";
                     type stypes:boolean_type;